Updated: Mar 10

-You know that leave in oil, or heavy hair conditioner, that you love?
+Do you know that leave-in oil, or heavy hair conditioner, that you love?
 Skip it.

-Well actually if you do it as a pre shampoo treatment I love it.
-You can add Castor oil to your pony, not directly on scalp unless, you have coarse thick, dry hair.
+Well actually if you do it as a pre-shampoo treatment I love it.
+You can add Castor oil to your pony, not directly on the scalp unless, you have coarse thick, dry hair.
 Wear the stuff all day.
-Add shampoo, rinse and condition as usual.
+Add shampoo, rinse, and condition as usual.
 Thank me later!

 Hands off of your face.
-The bacteria can cause breakout.
-Clean your phone while your are at it.
-They can be filled with pore clogging dirt.
+The bacteria can cause breakouts.
+Clean your phone while you are at it.
+They can be filled with pore-clogging dirt.

 Do not stress.
-This one goes with out saying.
-Block out negative Nelly and focus on deep breathing.
-Peace, serenity and joy is beautiful.
+This one goes without saying.
+Block out negative energy and focus on deep breathing.
+Peace, serenity, and joy are beautiful.